 The State of Michigan requires that all high school juniors take the Michigan Merit Exam which includes MSTEP/SAT/WorkKeys assessments.
 Due to the requirement, students MUST have taken all parts of the MME to be eligible for graduation from GHHS.
-The test will be given in the Spring on the dates that are set by the State.
+The test will be given in the Spring within the testing window set by the State.
 GHHS also administers the PSAT 9 and the PSAT 10 tests to all freshmen and sophomores.
 These tests are used to help prepare for the SAT.

-The Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is given to select juniors and measures mathematical reasoning and verbal abilities.
-One purpose of this test is to compete for national scholarships from the National Merit Corporation.
+The Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is offered to juniors and measures mathematical reasoning and verbal abilities.
+The purpose of this test is to compete for national scholarships from the National Merit Corporation.